 If your employer asks you to sign a confidentiality agreement, have an attorney look it over before deciding whether to sign.
 Even if you do sign it, there are situations where you may be able to break confidentiality – such as to report workplace harassment or discrimination.

 The terms of an employment contract are generally more generous to employee privacy if you are subject to a collective bargaining agreement or a public employee.
-In these cases, it is often wise to talk to your union representative about the case or to get your own legal counsel.
+In these cases, it is often wise to talk to your union representative or to seek your own legal counsel.

 Workplace investigations are generally triggered when your employer learns of potential workplace misconduct.
 That misconduct can be anything from: